 If the installer does not detect your mouse correctly, use Tab for navigation, arrow keys to scroll, and Enter to confirm a selection.
+Various buttons or selection fields contain a letter with an underscore.
+Use Alt + Letter to select a button or a selection directly instead of navigating there with Tab.

-1.6 Language
+1.6 Welcome